sugawara-koushi/sugawara-koushi/README.md

 - Please make sure you have finished installing the application at https://sourceforge.net/projects/domination/

-- I'm new to GitHub, so these files may be corrupted, for all I know, but if they're not...
+- I'm new to GitHub, so these files may be corrupted as all heck for all I know, but if they're not...
 I hope you have fun~

 - To start playing on my maps, select the Domination icon, then hit New Game.
 You should then be able to choose the map, cards, card bonus settings, among other things.